claytonbarrozo/Data-Analytics/README.md

 # Data Analytics Portfolio

-Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
+Repository containing a portfolio of data science projects completed by me for academic, self-learning, and hobby purposes.
 Presented in the form of iPython Notebooks.

 ## Contents